iamhyw/SwiftBinanceChain/README.md

 let websocket = WebSocket(endpoint: .test)
 ```

-## Example apps
+## Sample apps

-Example iOS and macOS apps are provided.
+Sample iOS and macOS apps are provided.
 First, use CocoaPods to install the dependencies:

 ```console
 % pod install